School Communications

 Invite Equitable Participation

 Swiecichowski encouraged Kansas leaders to brainstorm a list of people who are close to the topic — pro and con.
-Identify community opinion leaders who are people of good will, and look for opportunities to present a variety of opinions.
+Identify community opinion leaders who are people of goodwill and look for opportunities to present a variety of opinions.

 “In one district I worked with,” Swiecichowski said, “the chamber president did not believe that every child had the capacity to learn.
 This perspective was the complete opposite of most educators’ core beliefs.
 But as an opinion leader who was deeply committed to the community’s economic vitality, she needed to be in the room.
 We also needed the parent of a medically fragile student in the room.
 She shared the hopes and unwavering belief that her child brought value to the community and world.”

-Real Engagement, in Action
+Real Engagement in Action

 Leaders have several reliable opportunities to build bridges through engagement.